Probabilistic Fair Clustering: Dependent Rounding for Multiple Colors under a Large Cluster Assumption

 \subsection{Multiple Color Large Cluster solution using Dependent Rounding}

 For the multiple color $k$-center problem satisfying assumption \ref{lc_assumption}.
 Form the following bipartite graph $(G=(A,B),E)$, $A$ has all vertices of of $\Points$ , and $B$ has all of the vertices of $S$ (the cluster centers).
-Further the fractional assignments $x_{ij}$ represent the weight of the edge, $\forall (i,j) \in E$.
-Applying dependent rounding leads to the following theorem: \begin{theorem} Under assumption \ref{lc_assumption}, the integer solution resulting from dependent rounding for the multi-color probabilistic $k$-center problem has: (1) An approximation ratio of $\alpha +2$.
+Given fractional assignments $x_{ij}$ that represent the weight of the edge, $\forall (i,j) \in E$.
+If $x_{ij}$ is the optimal solution to the lower bounded probabilistic fair assignment problem (theorem \ref{bera_lb_proof}), then applying dependent rounding leads to the following theorem: \begin{theorem} Under assumption \ref{lc_assumption}, the integer solution resulting from dependent rounding for the multi-color probabilistic $k$-center problem has: (1) An approximation ratio of $\alpha +2$.
 (2) For any color $h_{\ell}$ and any cluster $i \in S$, the amount of color $S^{h_{\ell}}_{C_i}=\sum_{j \in \Points} p^{h_{\ell}}_j X_{ij}$ is concentrated around the LP assigned color $\sum_{j \in \Points} p^{h_{\ell}}_j x_{ij}$. \end{theorem} \begin{proof} For (1): Note that the approximation ratio before applying dependent rounding is $\alpha+2$.
 By property \ref{drp1} of dependent rounding if $x_{ij}=0$, then $\Pr[X_{ij}=1]=0$ and therefore a point will not be assigned to a center it was not already assigned to by the LP.

 For (2): Again by property \ref{drp1} of dependent rounding $\E_{DR}[X_{ij}]= (1) x_{ij} + 0=x_{ij}$ where $\E_{DR}$ refers to the expectation with respect to the randomness of dependent rounding, therefore for any cluster $i$ the expected amount of color equals the amount of color assigned by the LP, i.e. $\E_{DR}[S^{h_{\ell}}_{C_i}]=\E_{DR}[\sum_{j \in \Points} p^{h_{\ell}}_j X_{ij}]=\sum_{j \in \Points} p^{h_{\ell}}_j \E_{DR}[X_{ij}]=\sum_{j \in \Points} p^{h_{\ell}}_j x_{ij}$.
 It follows by property \ref{drp3} of dependent rounding and theorem \ref{dr_high_concentration} that $S^{h_{\ell}}_{C_i}$ is highly concentrated around $\E_{DR}[S^{h_{\ell}}_{C_i}]$.
 Specifically :